PrairieSchool/ClassicalRecordings_DB/README.md

 # Input tab

-Under the **Iput** tab, i can enter data into the database.
+Under the **Input** tab, i can enter data into the database.
 The main table in this database is the *record* table as it links to all the other tables.
 Under the Input tab I can enter new composers, artists, works and labels.
 Most importantly I can add new records to the collection which includes the works played and the musicians playing on each work.

 ![titleInput.png](screenshots/titleInput.png)